entropyxyz/entropy-docs/docs/guides/spin-up-a-devnet.md

 ## Docker image

 Spinning up a devnet using the Docker images supplied in the Entropy Core repo is the easiest way to get up and running.
-The requirements are fiarly minimal, and everything should work straight out of the box.
+The requirements are fairly minimal, and everything should work straight out of the box.

 ### Prerequisites